xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

 - 4 out of 5 regions are annotated

 ### Expectation
-- To establish the relation between table records and saved PDFs
+- To establish the relation between table records and saved PDFs (done)
-- A cleaned corpus for fine-tuning
+- Cleaned text for fine-tuning (not done)

 ### Current Status
 - Rearranged the table to be victim-source, for better linkage between records and files